devict/announcements/README.md

 # Next Month

+Virtual Reality by Grit

+Down the road at 765 E. 2nd Street, Suite 200

+# Tonight!

 Functional Javascript with Ramda.js

 By The Jett Durham

-# Tonight!

-⚡️⚡️Lightning Talks! ⚡️⚡️